 The price of our common stock may fluctuate significantly in response to a number of factors, many of which are beyond our control.
 For instance, if our financial results are below the expectations of securities analysts and investors, the market price of our common stock would decrease, perhaps significantly.
 Other factors that may affect the market price of our common stock include announcements relating to significant corporate transactions; fluctuations in our quarterly and annual financial results; operating and stock price performance of companies that investors deem comparable to us; future sales by us or our subsidiaries of equity, equity-related or debt securities; the amount, if any, of dividends that we pay on our common stock; anticipated or pending investigations, proceedings or litigation that involve or affect us; changes in regional, national or global financial markets and economics and general market conditions, such as interest or foreign exchange rates, stock, commodity, credit or asset valuations or volatility; and changes in government regulation or proposals relating to us.
 In addition, the U.S. and global securities markets have experienced significant price and volume fluctuations.
 These fluctuations often have been unrelated to the operating performance of companies in these markets.
-Market fluctuations and broad market, economic and industry factors may negatively affect the price of our common stock at or above the public offering price, or at all.
-Any volatility of or a significant decrease in the market price of our common stock could also negatively affect our ability to make acquisitions using our common stock.
+Market fluctuations and broad market, economic and industry factors may negatively affect the price of our common stock could also negatively affect our ability to make acquisitions using our common stock.